-Tax legislation, administrative actions taken by tax authorities, or court decisions, whether at the federal or state level, may adversely affect the tax-exempt status of interest on the 2016A Restructuring Bonds under federal or state law or otherwise prevent beneficial owners of the 2016A Restructuring Bonds from realizing the full current benefit of the tax status of such interest.
-In addition, such legislation or actions (whether currently proposed, proposed in the future, or enacted) and such decisions could affect the market price or marketability of the 2016A Restructuring Bonds.
-For example, the Fiscal Year 2016 Budget proposed by the Obama Administration recommends a 28% limitation on "all itemized deductions, as well as other tax benefits" including "tax-exempt interest."
-The net effect of such a proposal, if enacted into law, would be that an owner of a tax-exempt bond with a marginal tax rate in excess of 28% would pay some amount of federal income tax with respect to the interest on such tax-exempt bond regardless of issue date.
+Tax legislation, administrative actions taken by tax authorities, or court decisions, whether at the federal or state level, may adversely affect the tax-exempt status of interest on the 2017 Restructuring Bonds under federal or state law or otherwise prevent beneficial owners of the 2017 Restructuring Bonds from realizing the full current benefit of the tax status of such interest.
+In addition, such legislation or actions (whether currently proposed, proposed in the future, or enacted) and such decisions could affect the market price or marketability of the 2017 Restructuring Bonds.

-Prospective purchasers of the 2016A Restructuring Bonds should consult their own tax advisors regarding the foregoing matters.
+Prospective purchasers of the 2017 Restructuring Bonds should consult their own tax advisors regarding the foregoing matters.